Kinto/kinto/cliquet_docs/reference/permission.rst

     When using this kind of resource, the ``permission_backend`` setting must be set, :ref:`as described in the configuration section <configuration-permissions>`.

-To introduce more flexibility, the :class:`cliquet.resource.ShareableResource` can be used instead.
+To introduce more flexibility, the :class:`kinto.core.resource.ShareableResource` can be used instead.

 .. code-block:: python

-    from cliquet import resource
+    from kinto.core import resource

     @resource.register()
     class Toadstool(resource.ShareableResource):
         mapping = MushroomSchema()

-With this alternative resource class, *Cliquet* will register the :term:`endpoints` with a specific `route factory
+With this alternative resource class, *Kinto-Core* will register the :term:`endpoints` with a specific `route factory
 <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/urldispatch.html#route-factories>`_,
 that will take care of checking the appropriate permission for each action.